ditdot-dev/dark-mode-example/README.md

 ## Features

-- automatically detects the preferred mode based on the color scheme preference set at the system level
+- automatically detects the preferred mode based on the color scheme preference set at the system level using JavaScript
 - colors are inverted with `filter: invert(100%)`
 - mode switch overrides the preference set in the system
 - activation of dark mode triggers the animation